thepailab/HITindex/README.md

 #### Extracting Junction Reads (Step 2)

 Junction reads are extracted by parsing the CIGAR strings of mapped reads.
-To correctly assign junction reads the user needs to provide information about read type and strandedness of the reads. </br>
+To correctly assign junction reads the user needs to provide information about read type and strandedness of the reads: </br>
 (1) Read type can be changed with ```--readtype``` with option {single or paired}, default: paired </br>
 (2) Strandedness of the reads can be changed with ```--readstrand``` with options {fr-firststrand, fr-secondstrand, fr-unstrand}, default: fr-firststrand